-Teenagers have high nutritional needs from ages 13 to 19 because of rapid growth and change.
+Teenagers have high nutritional needs because of rapid growth and change.

-The nutrients you will probably be asked about the most are protein, calcium, iron and vitamin B12.
+The nutrients most often asked about the most are protein, calcium, iron and vitamin B12.

 Energy to keep you going

-Energy is vitally important for growth and activity.
-Lack of energy may cause your body to become too thin or stunted.
-Virtually all foods contain energy (measured in kilojoules or sometimes calories) but fruit, vegetables and some cereals have high fibre/water contents that make you feel “full” before you have enough energy.
+Energy (measured in kilojoules or calories) is vitally important for growth and activity.
+Lack of energy may cause lethargy and your body to become too thin.
+All foods contain energy but fruit, vegetables and some cereals have high fibre/water content, that though important, that can make you feel full before you have enough energy.

 Nutrients for growth

 Vegetarian teens eating varied diets rarely have any difficulty getting enough protein as long as their diet contains enough energy (calories) to support growth.

 Beans, wholegrain breads, cereals, nuts, peanut butter, tofu and soy milk are some foods that are especially good sources of protein, as are the various milks.
 Only fruits, fats and alcohol do not provide much protein, so a diet based only on these foods would have a good chance of being too low in protein.
 Most plant proteins do not contain the full set of essential amino acids, but a mixture of proteins eaten throughout the day will provide them all.

 Calcium is used to build bones, especially during adolescence.
 Bone density is laid down in adolescence and young adulthood, so it is important to include three or more good sources of calcium in your diet every day.
 Research also shows that bone density is helped by weight bearing exercise, particularly in adolescence.
 Calcium is found in leafy green vegetable, tofu, tahini and milks, among many other sources.